marrink-lab/MDVoxelSegmentation/README.rst

 Features
 --------
-* v0.9 is an alpha build and should be used with extreme care!
+* v0.9 is a beta build and visualization should be checked by eye.
+High throughput is not adviced yet.
 * Voxel based neighbour clustering under cubic periodic boudaries
 * Fast contour clustering
 * Compatible with most MD file formats due to its tight link to MDAnalysis